SkylineLWP/Changelog/README.md

 ---
 # 2.0.0.2 (5662) S,B,A,I
 `2019/3/30`
-This is the public beta testing version of Skyline 2.0, a major rewrite from the ground up.
+This is the public beta testing version of Skyline 2.0, a major rewrite from the ground up

 #### Feature:
 - 5 map providers